526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

   footer = "The Marauders"
 ```

-`footer` can include [Markdown syntax](https://www.markdownguide.org/tools/hugo/).
-This is best used for including hyperlinks, emoji, or text formatting.
+`footer` can include [Markdown syntax](https://www.markdownguide.org/tools/hugo/) - best used for including hyperlinks, emoji, or text formatting.

 ### Previous and Next buttons